wsor4035/dev.luanti.org/content/mapgen/features.md

 Setting `mgv6_spflags`, `snowbiomes` flag (enabled by default)

 * Enables the Tundra and Taiga biomes.
 This also automatically enables the jungles setting.
-* Screenshot of v6 snow biome in Minetest Game:
+* *Pine trees in a snowy region, as of Minetest Game 0.4.13*
   ![](/images/mapgen/1200px-Snow_pines.jpg)

 ### Jungle biomes